List of heads of government of Morocco

-This is a list of heads of government of Morocco since the formation of the post of Prime Minister of Morocco in 1955, to the present day.
+This is a list of heads of government of Morocco since the establishment of the office of Prime Minister in 1955, which replaced the position of Grand Vizier, to the present.

+Mbarek Bekkay was the first prime minister after independence.

+Abderrahmane Youssoufi was the first left-wing opposition leader to head the government.

+Abdelilah Benkirane was the first prime minister from an Islamist-oriented party.

+Aziz Akhannouch is the current prime minister.

-A total of seventeen people have served as President of the Government of Morocco (not counting two periods of direct rule by the King of Morocco).
-Additionally, one person, Mohammed Karim Lamrani, has served on three non-consecutive occasions.
+A total of seventeen individuals have served as head of government (excluding periods of direct rule by the King of Morocco).
+Among them, Mohammed Karim Lamrani is notable for having held the office on three non-consecutive occasions.